morganpatz/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Morgan Patzelt.

+Some code was taken from WebSocketExamples by Abram Hindle and thus is copyright under Abram Hindle.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py

+Copyright (c) 2015, Morgan Patzelt
 Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.